DHTMLX/docs-suite/docs/chart/api/chart_scales_config.md

 </table>
 <br/>

-### The list of config options for radial scales
+## The list of config options for radial scales

-The **radial** scale is used for Radar chart and has its own properties, due to peculiarities of configuration:
+The **radial** scale is used for Radar chart (type: "radar") and has its own properties, due to peculiarities of configuration:

 <table>
 	<tbody>